vccw-team/vccw/README.md

 # bc-wordpress-development

-This is a Vagrant configuration designed for development of WordPress plugins, themes, or websites.
+This is a Vagrant configuration designed for development of WordPress.

 bc-wordpress-development are forked and edited version of VCCW (https://github.com/vccw-team/vccw).